-In fact, for small and medium sized eCommerce businesses, web push is the answer to countering stores with native apps.
+In fact, for small and medium-sized eCommerce businesses, web push is the answer to countering stores with native apps.
 According to Business Insider, mobile websites may reach more people than apps do.
 This makes web push notifications even more critical!

 When a visitor lands on your store, web push notifications nudge him to opt-in for updates almost instantly.
-It is like taking the visitor’s permission to send them push messages – all without asking them for a bigger commitment, like sharing their email address.
+It is like taking the visitor’s permission to send them to push messages – all without asking them for a bigger commitment, like sharing their email address.

 The moment a consumer opts in for updates, your store can use the channel to notify them of ongoing sales, new products, to offer special discounts, send price alerts and more.

 Simply put, no matter what device your consumer is using, a web push notification is a promising way to keep them engaged.
-The channel delivers a 25% CTR and 14% more conversions for online stores, when personalized.
+The channel delivers a 25% CTR and 14% more conversions for online stores when personalized.